Corbin Carroll Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.84 team ERA ranks seventh across all league pitching staffs.
+- The Guardians have a 3.87 team ERA that ranks eighth among all league pitching staffs.

-- The Guardians allow the fifth-fewest home runs in baseball (69 total, one per game).
+- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (69 total, one per game).

-- McKenzie (0-1) gets the start for the Guardians, his third of the season.

-- His most recent appearance was on Saturday against the Houston Astros, when the righty went five innings, surrendering five earned runs while giving up seven hits.
+- His most recent appearance came on Sunday against the Houston Astros, when the righty tossed seven scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.